 The phrasing of the tongue's interpretation can often sound similar to King David's Psalms.
 That's because the same Spirit who inspired David's heart to write the Psalms now inspires the speaker and interpreter of the tongue.

 Continually build your faith through praying privately in tongues and stand ready to utilize the gifts of tongues AND interpretation of tongues, whenever the Holy Spirit prompts you to deliver an edifying message for the Church, the Body of Christ.
-However, there are times and places where speaking in tongues is not appropriate,
+However, there are situations where speaking in tongues is not proper in group settings.

-Paul encourages, "Since you are zealous for spiritual gifts, let it be for the edification of the church that you seek to excel.
-Therefore let HIM who speaks in a tongue PRAY that HE may interpret" (1 Corinthians 14:12, 13, emphasis added).
+Paul provides us wise guidance: "Since you are zealous for spiritual gifts, let it be for the edification of the church that you seek to excel.
+Therefore let HIM who speaks in a tongue PRAY that HE may interpret" (1 Corinthians 14:12–13, emphasis added).

-Always strive for correctness, as any misuse of spiritual gifts can bring about disorder.
-As Paul stresses, "Let all things be done decently and in order" (1 Corinthians 14:40).
-Therefore, when the Holy Spirit guides you to bring forth a message in tongues, speak clearly and make sure that you are prepared to offer its interpretation as well.
+Always strive for correctness when ministering, as any misuse of spiritual gifts can bring about disorder.
+Paul cautions, "Let all things be done decently and in order" (1 Corinthians 14:40).

-My article on the Gift of Interpretation of Tongues offers additional insights into speaking in tongues during worship times.
+The article covering the Gift of Interpretation of Tongues offers additional insights into speaking in tongues during worship times.

 Part 4: How Are Tongues a Sign for Unbelievers?